-The University also maintains two in-town classroom facilities, the Butler Center for Lifelong Learning, on South Seventh Street, and the Physical Therapy Department on Twenty-sixth Street and Rosser Avenue, a site in Fargo, ND, Grand Forks, ND, Grand Forks Air Force Base, ND, Billings, MT, and Fort Riley, KS.
-The University, in conjunction with its partnership with Arizona State University in Tempe, AZ, also maintains office and classroom space adjacent to that campus.
+The University also maintains two in-town classroom facilities in Bismarck-the Butler Center for Lifelong Learning on South 7th Street, and the Physical Therapy Department on 26th Street and Rosser Avenue; a site in Fargo, ND; Grand Forks, ND; Grand Forks Air Force Base, ND; Watford City, ND; Billings, MT; and Fort Riley, KS.
+The University, in conjunction with its partnership with Arizona State University in Tempe, AZ, also maintains office and classroom space adjacent to the ASU campus.